teorii/currency-tracker/README.md

 ## Support

-For issues and questions, please open an issue on the repository.
+If you run into any issues or have questions, feel free to open an issue on the repository.

 ## Author